idatatalks/nobelvisualization/README.md

 https://idatatalks.github.io/nobel-dev/

 ### Framework
-The is a JS single page application based on the following techs:
+This is a single page Web application based on the following techs:
   - React
   - MUI
   - Recharts